-When they meet in-person with clients, they are taking every recommended health and safety precaution, including wearing masks and maintaining at least six feet of physical distance from others.
+When they meet in-person with clients, our professional property managers are taking every recommended health and safety precaution, including wearing masks and maintaining at least six feet of physical distance from others.
 If a property is vacant, our property managers will arrive separately from any client to show it.
 They will wait outside the home while potential renters view it (with a promise not to touch anything).

 We are seeing some homeowners who are taking their Hawaii homes for sale off the market in order to rent them long-term.
 Please note that we do not rent properties that are actively for sale.

 Q: How are travel restrictions, the economy, stay-at-home orders and other factors affecting market rent rates in Hawaii?

-Thus far, we haven’t seen long-term rent rates affected by the Covid-19 pandemic, although we’ve naturally seen significant changes in the short-term rental market.
-Many homeowners who typically rent their Hawaii (second or vacation) home in the short-term are converting their homes to longer-term rentals in the hopes of having a reliable, stable property income in the coming months.
+Thus far, we haven’t seen long-term rent rates affected, although we’ve naturally seen significant changes in the short-term rental market.
+Many homeowners who typically rent their Hawaii (second or vacation) home in the short-term are converting their homes to longer-term rentals in the hopes of having a reliable, stable property income.
 While this may provide more housing opportunities for Hawaii residents in the coming months, the numbers haven’t yet been significant enough to impact market rent rates.

-Some of our existing homeowner clients have offered forbearance measures such as small discounts to their long-standing tenants as a courtesy, in cases where the tenants work or financial situation is being impacted by the current health crisis.
+Some of our existing homeowner clients have offered forbearance measures such as small discounts to their long-standing tenants as a courtesy, in cases where the tenants’ work or financial situation has been impacted by the current health crisis.

 Q: What should I do if my tenant is asking for decreased rent?

 In a two-sided marketplace, for every tenant who is experiencing loss of income, there is a homeowner that may see delayed rent payments.
-With businesses closing down throughout the state, Governor Ige recently stated in a press release that we should “work towards halting evictions and foreclosures due to non-payment of rent and mortgages”.
+With businesses closing down throughout the state, Governor Ige stated that we should “work towards halting evictions and foreclosures due to non-payment of rent and mortgages”.

 Our team will continue to work with compassion and in a proactive manner to manage the repercussions of COVID-19.
-We anticipate tenants may experience hardships and be unable to pay rent on the 1st.
+We anticipate tenants may experience hardships and be unable to pay rent on the 1st of each month.
 We plan to waive late fees.